 Tech Level Spacefaring (orbital spacecraft, cybernetics, laser weapons)

 Special Features: Planetary rings

 En World: N.E.W.
-Terrestrial Planet Generator: Creates a planet using rules from the N.E.W. science fiction RPG.
+Terrestrial Planet Generator (no longer available): Creates a planet using rules from the N.E.W. science fiction RPG.
 Less detailed than Donjon’s and perhaps a little more user-friendly for people who aren’t into the nitty-gritty details of the planet.
 Particularly nice is the human-readable summary of the planet.